t-bence/software-design-by-example/4_matching_patterns/README.md

 > Modify the matcher so that it returns the substrings that matched each part of the expression.
 For example, when *.txt matches name.txt, the library should return some indication that * matched the string "name".

+This seems fairly straightforward.
+I think it would be enough to change every pattern to return the actual string, and then the condition in the base class to check if the whole text has been returned.

+Actually, it turns out I probably need to solve the very first task, to add a manager class with a list of matchers to solve this.
+So moving on there...

 ## Alternative Matching

 > The tool we have built implements lazy matching, i.e., the * character matches the shortest string it can that results in the overall pattern matching.
 Modify the code to do greedy matching instead, and combine it with the solution to the previous exercise for testing.